 N.J.
 Carroll & Associates are property claims loss assessors and have been working in the insurance industry for over 30 years and are regulated by the Central Bank of Ireland.
 Hence, we are one of Ireland’s most experienced loss-assessing firms and offer a full claims management service.
 We ensure that we get you the maximum settlement available and will fight incredibly hard on your behalf to ensure this happens.

 The loss adjuster will have the insurance company’s best interest in mind whereas, N.J.
 Carroll & Associates will have your best interest in mind.
 How will you, the policyholder know if you have received a full and fair settlement?
-Don’t leave things to chance, call us today on 01-4979-432.
+Don’t leave things to chance, call us today at 01-4979-432.

 How We Can Help You

-As your appointed representative, we can we can help you make a successful claim by:
+As your appointed representative, we can help you make a successful claim by: